After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 “Sadly, we missed the first couple of games obviously.
 Now that we’re back, we’re just trying to get adjusted to the time.”

-Prince’s return was slightly delayed and she’s expected to be activated Saturday when Seattle (2-1) wraps up its two-game road trip at Dallas (1-0).
+Prince’s return was slightly delayed and she’s expected to be activated Saturday when the Storm (2-1) wraps up its two-game road trip at Dallas (1-0).

-Meanwhile, Russell played sparingly in Thursday’s 90-78 comeback win at Minnesota.
+Russell played sparingly in Thursday’s 90-78 comeback win at Minnesota.
 Despite logging just eight minutes, she played a pivotal role in the late rally while tallying five rebounds and finishing with a +19 plus/minus ratio, which was the second highest in the game.

 The 6-foot-6, 195-pound center also scored a clutch layup in the final minutes for her only basket and helped the Storm slow down Lynx center Sylvia Fowles, who torched them early offensively and finished with 20 points.